| A New "Take" on Tooth Brushing By Sheila Wolf, RDH

 germ-life that affect the wellness of your mouth, your body,

 and your unborn child, both chemically and mechanically.
+Dr.

 Paul H. Keyes, a former Senior Researcher